primercuervo/Documentation_test/tutorfpga06.rst

 Forever and repeat loops
 ========================

 They are used for test and simulation and cannot be synthesized.
-The forever loop executes continuosly and don't stop.
+The **forever** loop executes continuously and don't stop.
 The loop **repeat** executes in a finite amount of time.

 forever
 -------